ParallelMaths/parallel/pages/10-24-easter-challlenges.md

 ---

-All palindromic dates this century will fall in February as they will bee of the form ab 02 20ba.
+All palindromic dates this century will fall in February as they will be of the form ab 02 20ba.

 The palindromic dates next century will fall in December as they will be of the form cd 12 21dc and the first of these will be the 10th December 2101, ie 10 12 2101.
 :::